 The Cotswold Water Park is an area of over 40 square miles and 170 lakes, a significant part of which sits in the south-east of Cotswold District, with many different leisure providers, and a variety of places to stay.
 The Water Park is an important sand and gravel extraction location and the resulting wetlands that are created post-extraction host tens of thousands of breeding and wintering birds.
-There is potential to grow the Water Park as a visitor destination, with a very different proposition to the traditional Cotswolds offer.
+There is potential to grow the Water Park as a visitor destination, with a very different proposition to the traditional Cotswolds offer, growing its leisure and ecological strengths.